 Give the gift of safety and reassurance this year with a personal alarm system from Lifeline24.
 If you worry about your loved ones due to their health or the fact that they live alone, a personal alarm is the perfect solution.

 The Lifeline Alarm comes in two parts; the Lifeline Vi Alarm Unit and the MyAmie Pendant.
 The former is simply plugged into your telephone socket and a power socket, with your telephone connecting into the back of the unit via the adaptor provided.
 The pendant is then worn around the wrist, or around the neck.

 Should your loved one have a fall or feel unwell in their home, they simply need to push the red button on their pendant.
-An alert will be sent through to our 24-hour Care Team, who will respond immediately over the system’s loudspeaker.
+An alert will be sent through to our 24-hour Response Team, who will respond immediately over the system’s loudspeaker.
 Help will be arranged, through the emergency contacts selected by your loved one and the emergency services if they’re needed.

 What ideas do you have for Christmas presents this year?
 Share your ideas in the comments below!